telerik/kendo-react-inputs/README.md

 This repository contains the source code and documentation of the Kendo UI Inputs components for React.

-Currently, the package includes Slider and Switch components.
+Currently, the package includes the Slider and Switch components.

 Telerik works on porting the following components too: